mwanjajoel/humanpass/README.md

 # Passgen

-**passgen** is a Python package designed to generate secure, customizable passwords suitable for various applications.
+**Passgen** is a Python package designed to generate secure, customizable passwords suitable for various applications.

 ## Features